robertbenson/python_unittest_pytest/README.md

 testClass.py - a test class to unittest the car class used in main.py

+carDataclass.py - how to use dataclass using car example

 ## TDD - Test-driven development

 Red — think about what you want to develop, make a failing test